-Cite this page: Sangle, N. Tubular and interstitial diseases general.
+Cite this page: Sangle N. Tubular and interstitial disease-general.
 PathologyOutlines.com website. http://www.pathologyoutlines.com/topic/kidneytubulargeneral.html.
-Accessed September 25th, 2018.
+Accessed August 15th, 2020.

 Definition / general

 - Primary tubulointerstitial disease (nephritis) lacks significant glomerular or vascular injury; causes 20 - 40% of cases of end stage renal disease (eMedicine: Tubulointerstitial Nephritis [Accessed 03 January 2018])